2004 North Carolina judicial elections

 Several judges of the North Carolina Supreme Court and the North Carolina Court of Appeals, the state's two appellate courts, were elected on November 2, 2004.
-The 2004 United States presidential election, 2004 United States House election, 2004 United States Senate election, 2004 North Carolina Council of State election and 2004 North Carolina General Assembly election were held on the same day.
+The Presidential, U.S. Senate, U.S. House, Gubernatorial, Council of State, State Senate, and State House elections were also held on the same day.

 Appellate judges in North Carolina are elected to eight-year terms in statewide judicial elections.
 In 2004, for the first time, all these elections were non-partisan.
 If more than two candidates filed for a given seat, a non-partisan primary would be held, and the two highest vote-getters, regardless of party, would advance to the general election.
 The only 2004 race in which more than two candidates filed for the primary was the Thornburg Court of Appeals seat.